 Total Gym 1100 Home Gym Overview

-With a Total Gym 1100 Home Gym, you will be able to improve your strength, endurance, flexibility, and cardio fitness as you tone your muscles.
+With a Total Gym 1100, you will be able to improve your strength, endurance, flexibility, and cardio fitness as you tone your muscles.
 Workouts are gentle on the joints, making the machine suitable for almost anyone.

 The unit is robust and durable with a steel frame that will endure years of use.
 It provides smooth, quiet, and stable low-impact workouts.

 Three ten to twenty-minute sessions a week will be enough for you to start seeing results.
-Using your body weight and gravity, you will be able to do over sixty different exercises.
+Utilizing your body weight and gravity, you will be able to do over 60 different exercises.
 These are shown on the included easy-to-follow exercise chart.

 Your gym will arrive almost completely assembled, so you can be using it within minutes of unboxing it.
 And when you’ve finished workout out, if desired, you can quickly fold it to store in a closet or beneath a bed.

-If you need a model with a higher weight limit again, click this link to read about the Total Gym XLS Trainer which has a weight limit of 400 pounds.
-Along with being able to support a greater weight, it comes with even more accessories than the 1900 model, and it is capable of eighty different exercises.
+If you need a model with a higher weight limit, click this link to read a review of the Total Gym XLS Trainer which has a weight limit of 400 pounds.
+Along with being able to support a greater weight, it is exceptionally robust, it comes with more accessories than the 1100, and it offers access to a greater range of exercises.

 Total Gym hip & thigh workout demo

 - Smooth, quiet, and stable to use